chrisnoonan98675/site/xl-platform/how-to/getting-started-with-xl-docker-containers.markdown

         $ docker-compose up -d

-1. You can access XL Release at http://localhost:5516 and XL Deploy at http://localhost:4516.
+1. Access XL Release at http://localhost:5516 and XL Deploy at http://localhost:4516.

 You can now remove the passwords from the `docker-compose.yaml` file.